fhuszti/medias-ms-go/README.md

 ## Notes

 - Missing buckets from the list given in the ``BUCKETS`` env variable will be created automatically on application startup
 - The ``staging`` bucket is mandatory and will be created even when missing from the env variable.
-It is used to host files waiting for validation
+It is used to temporarily host files waiting for validation
+- You have access to a UI for browsing MinIO buckets and objects at [localhost:9001](http://localhost:9001), using the login info from ``MINIO_USER`` / ``MINIO_PASS`` in the env variables

 ## Tests